-- Five core required courses 1. - The selection and completion of one program concentration 2. - The successful completion of a comprehensive examination 3.
-OR the preparation and defense of a Master's Thesis
+- Five core required courses with a "B" or better in IR 6601 Research 1.
+Mathods in International Relations - The selection and completion of one program concentration 2. - The successful completion of the capstone course with a grade 3. average of B or higher